 - Similar articles can be found by searching for HTTP errors on our website.

 - Find complete guides in our troubleshooting PC issues section.

-Also known as Bad Request error, the 400 error is a HTTP response status code that just means you made an incorrect request, or it was corrupted and the server was unable to understand it.
+Also known as Bad Request error, the 400 error is an HTTP response status code that just means you made an incorrect request, or it was corrupted and the server was unable to find the requested URL.